dougalstanton/dougalstanton.net/posts/2015-04-08-bike-fit-at-bike-craft-part-2.markdown

 tags: cycling
 ---

 It's been a month since my bike fit and re-adjustment at Bike Craft.
-Their loaned seat-post was swapped for a shiny new one[^1](Should it be possible to be impressed by a seat post?
-Is this healthy?) and I'm slowly getting accustomed to the riding position.
+Their loaned seat-post was swapped for a shiny new one[^1] and I'm slowly getting accustomed to the riding position.

+[^1]: Should it be possible to be impressed by a seat post?
+Is this healthy?

 I have not gone for any very long rides --- nothing longer than my usual trips from Haymarket station or BJJ class.
 There is still the slightest hint of pain when I push the limits for an extended period but this is what I'd expect.
 Under normal circumstances I think that *should* happen: if it doesn't hurt when you're going flat out then are you really going flat out?